Pegasus Volunteers working in the riding ring.

 We always need volunteers at Pegasus.

 Each rider requires two side walkers, one on each side of the horse holding the rider and a third person leading the horse.
 That's three people for each person on an equine.
-Each riding session is 30 minutes long and we like to rotate are volunteers in and out of the riding ring.
+Each riding session is 30 minutes long and we like to rotate our volunteers in and out of the riding ring.
 So if you are in good physical shape and want to spend 1 , 2, 3, or 4 days a week working with horses, handicapped adults and children call us or e-mail our Volunteer Coordinator Karen Renberg at:

 To Download the Volunteer Application Form - Click Here